aaldrich29/Audio-To-Text/readme.md

 1. Go to `Settings` > `Audio to Text Settings`.
 2. Configure the following options:
 - **OpenAI API Key**: Enter your OpenAI API key.
-- **Transcribe to New Note**: Toggle whether to transcribe audio to a new note or append to the current note.
+- **Context menu: Transcribe to New Note**: Toggle whether to transcribe audio to a new note or append to the current note.
+- **Add Link to Original File**: If enabled, when transcribing to a new file, a link to the transcription will be created in the original file.
+- **Embed Audio Link**: When creating a new transcription note, this will add an embed link to the audio at the top of that note.
+- **Add Tag to Transcription**: Choose a custom tag to add to all transcriptions.
+- **Post-Process with GPT**: This is particularly helpful for conversations.
+By default they won't contain any paragraphs, but GPT can help clean it up.
+- **Post-Process Model**: GPT-4o does a much, much better job, but it's also 10x as expensive.
+I left the default at 3.5.
+- **Customer Post-Processing Instructions**: Create for correct spellings of names, translations of the text, or anything else you need.

 ## License